dozmert/Security-Labs/TryHackMe/OhSINT/readme.md

 With the information found on these three web pages, I can answer some of the questions.
 The information for the first two questions could be found on the user's Twitter page.
 ```
 1. What is this user's avatar of?
   Twitter -> Cat
 ```

 ```

 2. What city is this person in?
   Github -> London
 ```

-To find the SSID of the WAP he's connected to we pull a twitter post that appears to state the user's BSSID.
+To find the SSID of the WAP he's connected to, we pull a twitter post that appears to state the user's BSSID.
 We throw BSSID this into a resource called [Wigle](https://wigle.net/) which is used to map global networks.

 ![](/TryHackMe/OhSINT/images/OhSINT_002.jpg)

 ![](/TryHackMe/OhSINT/images/OhSINT_003.jpg)

-By searching for the BSSID we can confirm that the user is most likley located in London
+By searching for the BSSID we can confirm that the user is most likely located in London

 ```
 3. What's the SSID of the WAP he connected to?
   UnileverWIfi
 ```

 The next two questions we can find through the Github page found earlier

 ![](/TryHackMe/OhSINT/images/OhSINT_004.jpg)

 ```
 4. What is his personal email address?
   Github -> OWoodflint@gmail.com

 5. What site did you find his email address on?
   Github
 ```

 The last two questions can be answered using information found on the user's Wordpress site.
-Objective 8 ended up being the toughest information to find and I spent a lot of time blindly searching accross the webpages and enuerating further.
-After spending too long on this I found a hint that indicated that it was hidden on the Wordpress site's source.
+Objective 8 ended up being the toughest information to find and I spent a lot of time blindly searching across the webpages and enumerating further.
+After spending too long on this I found a hint that indicated that it was hidden on the WordPress site's source.

 ![](/TryHackMe/OhSINT/images/OhSINT_005.jpg)

 ![](/TryHackMe/OhSINT/images/OhSINT_006.jpg)

 ```
 6. Where has he gone on holiday?
   Wordpress -> New York

 8. What is this person's password?
   Wordpress -> pennYDr0pper.!
 ```

 #### Weaponization